AnymouseProphet/SocialistHousing/README.md

 -----------------------

 This manifesto is intended to be compiled using the `pdflatex` engine.
-The LaTeX *may* need modification to compile with a different LaTeX engine.
+The LaTeX source *may* need modification to compile with a different LaTeX engine.

 The following should do it: